vygr/ChrysaLisp/STATUS.md

 Host main.cpp pii_sleep function now standardized on usec for time interval like other the other time functions.
 As we are no longer using SDL sleep call.

+Changed the install network to a 3x3 mesh to not overload the Raspberry PI.

 ------

 New `(mail-timeout)` function for building timeout select operations.